One of our favourite ways to keep our toddlers entertained and happy when stuck at home is easy, simple crafts.

 But you could equally make mini monster puppets.

 N IS FOR NATURE CRAFTS

-Toddlers love picking up things when out and about and finding somewhere to store them can be problematic so we craft with them.
-Pine cone owls, Real Leaf Art Work and Pine Cone Ornaments are all made with our nature finds.
+Toddlers love picking up things when out and about and finding somewhere to store them can be problematic so why not craft with them.

 O IS FOR OUTDOOR CRAFTS